Home

 Everyone in the Western states will first be able to order their free credit reports under the federal law beginning December 1, 2004.
 Consumers in other states will be able to order their copies according to a regional roll-out detailed below.

 In recent months, consumers have asked the FTC for more details about their rights under the federal FCRA and the Fair and Accurate Credit Transactions (FACT) Act, which established the free credit reports program.
-They’ve also asked about credit reports in general.
+They’ve also asked about reports in general.
 Here are the most frequently asked questions and the answers.

 Q: How do I know when I’m eligible to get my free credit reports?